adaltas/node-masson/core/krb5_server.coffee.md

               else if /Re-enter password for/.test data
                 stream.write "#{kdc_master_key}\n\n"
                 reentered = true
-              else if reentered
+              else if reentered and not done
-                stream.end()
+                done = true
+                stream.end 'exit\n'
-            stream.on 'close', ->
+            stream.on 'exit', ->
               do_compare()
         do_compare = ->
           unless keyfileContent